US could ease Volcker Rule, exempt smaller banks -Fed official

-WASHINGTON, June 21 U.S. bank regulators have room to ease the Volcker Rule that limits how much Wall Street may gamble with customers' money, Federal Reserve Governor Jerome Powell said.
+WASHINGTON, June 21 (Reuters) - U.S. bank regulators have room to ease the Volcker Rule that limits how much Wall Street may gamble with customers' money, Federal Reserve Governor Jerome Powell said.

 The Volcker Rule is meant to prevent banks from using customer deposits to make risky bets but implementing the rule has proven complicated, industry and regulators agree.